cchudzicki-ocw-testing/15.969-fall-2004/content/pages/assignments.md

 3) Present it to the class - one person should act as the 'professor' and the others will be the actors for the presentation.

 4) You have a total of 6 minutes per presentation to introduce yourselves, present and take any questions from the class.

+Stripped Test:

+1) Form groups of 4-6.

+2) Decide on a time where improvisation in business was important.

+3) Present it to the class - one person should act as the 'professor' and the others will be the actors for the presentation.

+4) You have a total of 6 minutes per presentation to introduce yourselves, present and take any questions from the class.